Emelieh21/brand-new-kettle-hack/README.md

 Okay, this may not be _fully_ true.
 There are _a few_ Internet-connected kettles out there.
 But hey, never enough!

+Anyway... in this repository we explain **how to hack a kettle, to it can be turned on and off just using voice commands** (via the [Amazon Alexa](https://developer.amazon.com/alexa) service), **or "chatting" with a bot** (via [Slack](https://slack.com)).
+It's divided in different parts or modules, and not all are required to make it work, so in the future they can be integrated within other projects.

 ## Disclaimer: Working with Electrical Equipment

 Your safety is your own responsibility, including proper use of equipment and safety gear, and determining whether you have adequate skill and experience.
 Power tools, electricity, and other resources that may be used in this project are dangerous, unless used properly and with adequate precautions, including safety gear.
 Before proceeding, first read the basic [at-home electrical safety tips](https://www.bchydro.com/safety-outages/electrical-safety/safety-at-home/electrical-safety-tips.html).